MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 |Azure Data Lake Store Gen 1  |`adl://`  |`adl://`*Account*.azuredatalakestore.net/*PathToDirectoryOrFile*[`;`*CallerCredentials*]|

 > [!TIP]
-> When using impersonation or when using a [user delegation SAS token](https://docs.microsoft.com/rest/api/storageservices/create-user-delegation-sas) in the connection string, the AAD principal which the operation is executed on-behalf-of must be assigned (minimally) the [Storage Blob Data Reader role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) for read operations, or [Storage Blob Data Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) for write (e.g., export) operations.
+> When using impersonation or when using a [user delegation SAS token](/rest/api/storageservices/create-user-delegation-sas) in the connection string, the AAD principal which the operation is executed on-behalf-of must be assigned (minimally) the [Storage Blob Data Reader role](/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) for read operations, or [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) for write (for example, export) operations.

 ## Azure Storage Blob